A Dog Friendly Backyard on a Budget

 2. Dog needs in your yard

-This does not get the proper consideration it really needs to get when creating a dog-friendly backyard.
-However, if your dog is a high-energy, you may want to think about adding activities to keep him entertained.
+However, if your dog is a high-energy dog, you may want to think about adding activities to keep him entertained.
 This could be an obstacle or agility course, a DIY mental game, or an automatic ball thrower.

-Although, if your dog is a bit more laid back you may want to focus more on the creature’s comforts such as a comfy spot to lay down and observe his surroundings.
+Although if your dog is a bit more laid back, you may want to focus more on the creature’s comfort,s such as a comfy spot to lie down and observe his surroundings.
 Also, keep in mind if your dog is a jumper or digger.
-Your design will be determined by these behaviors as well.
-But don’t fret, your dog’s needs can easily fit within a reasonable budget.

 3. Human needs of the dog yard